Christa Geraghty |

 Lego occasionally holds in-store activities for kids called Lego Build or Lego Make and Take events.
 Kids get a free Lego set (that isn't available to the public) to build at Lego stores or Barnes & Noble locations, which they can take home.

-Here's everything you need to know about the upcoming in-store Lego Build event on April 27, 2025.
+Here's everything you need to know about this weekend's in-store Lego Build event.

 Text HACKS to 57299 and download The Krazy Coupon Lady app for all kinds of great money-saving tips.